 Alternatively you can skip the navigation by pressing 'Enter'.

-- know something about how hieroglyphs were used to represent numbers and the nature of the problems that have survived;
+- demonstrate knowledge of how hieroglyphs were used to represent numbers and the nature of the problems that have survived

 - consider some views of the mathematics of Ancient Egypt in relation to that of the Babylonians.